cruel-intentions/stylops/README.md

 1. Merge properties
 2. Overwrite if exists

-Fortunately, unlike any pre-processor, `include` isn't supported, otherwise you could use it to make any included file change any property of final json, like happens when mutiple css files have same selector, [example](./shot-2021-01-09_20-54-34.jpg?raw=true).
+Fortunately, unlike any pre-processor or browser, `include` isn't supported, otherwise you could use it to make any included file change any property of final json, like happens when mutiple css files have same selector, [example](./shot-2021-01-09_20-54-34.jpg?raw=true).